 Tracking symptoms and reporting them to medical professionals can help people with heart failure live longer, healthier lives, but inexpensive, efficient technologies that can detect heart failure’s warning signs are not generally available to patients.

 Richard M. Crooks, Ph.D., a professor in the College of Natural Sciences at The University of Texas at Austin, and his multidisciplinary team are developing an affordable, time-saving test for heart-failure patients to use in their homes.

 The technology, a home heart failure monitor, is meant to be as accessible for consumers as a home pregnancy test.
 (Indeed, the team includes Ian Richards, Ph.D., co-inventor of Clearblue, a popular brand of pregnancy test.)
-It uses plasma levels of NT-proBNP, a precursor of BNP, that is secreted by the heart ventricles in response to stretching and excessive stress.
+It uses plasma levels of NT-proBNP as an indicator of ventricular stretching.
+Basically, during the early stage of heart failure, a chemical called proBNP gets broken down into two chemicals NT-proBNP and BNP which can then be detected in the blood.
 Levels of these hormones have been shown to correlate with acute exacerbations of heart failure, so monitoring their levels is critical to determining appropriate treatment.